 Bring back the satin nightie!
 Silky, thin-strapped nighties with lace trim and a thigh-high split were popular in the 80s, as were shorter silk chemises.
 They were modeled with hazy lighting, fluffy hair, and come-hither looks.
 Cut forward to the 90s (and now today) when satin nighties and chemises are worn as outerwear, layered with tees and plaid shirts.

-2020 style tip: find a natural silk fiber chemise or nightie for safe and comfy nightwear as a change from your undies and boyfriend’s t-shirt.
+Style Tip: Find a natural silk fibre chemise or nightie for safe and comfy nightwear as a change from your undies and boyfriend’s t-shirt.

 9. Spandex bodysuits